 Shortlisted writers will go on to be involved in a wide range of development opportunities including workshops and events.
 BAFTA & Rocliffe are looking for new talent that demonstrate industry potential.
 As part of the partnership with The London Book Fair, a writer from one of the three projects will be taken to MIP Junior in Cannes in October 2015 with all travel and hotel expenses paid.
 The recipient of this prize will be selected by London Book Fair.

-If you haven't earned any major dough a screenplay, here's your chance to win $5,000 and get your script recognized for its compelling narrative by Francis Ford Coppola!
+If you haven't earned major dough from a screenplay, here's your chance to win $5,000 and get your script recognized for its compelling narrative by Francis Ford Coppola.
 From American Zoetrope:

 The winner and ten finalists will be considered for representation by William Morris Endeavor, CAA, The Gersh Agency, Exile Entertainment, ICM, Oasis Media, UTA, The Radmin Company, Prolific Entertainment, Energy Entertainment, and Dontanville/Frattaroli.
 Their scripts will be considered for film option and development by leading production companies, including: American Zoetrope, Samuel Goldwyn Films, Fox Searchlight, Sony Pictures Classics, IFC Entertainment, Paramount Classics, Lionsgate...The contest's aim is to seek out and encourage compelling film narratives, and to introduce the next generation of great screenwriters to today's leading production companies and agencies.